Blackspot tuskfish

 The blackspot tuskfish (Choerodon schoenleinii) is a wrasse native to the Indian Ocean and the western Pacific Ocean from Mauritius to Indonesia and Australia north to the Ryukyu Islands.
 This species occurs on reefs, preferring areas with sandy substrates or areas of weed growth.
 It can be found at depths from 10 to 60 m, though rarely deeper than 20 m.
 It can reach 100 cm in TL, and the greatest published weight for this species is 15.5 kg.
 It is important to local commercial fisheries and is also farmed.
 It is popular as a game fish, in particular with spearfishers, and can be found in the aquarium trade.

-In Hong Kong, its Cantonese name, tsing yi (Cantonese:青衣), has been given to an island (see Tsing Yi).
+In Hong Kong, its Cantonese name (青衣), has been given to Tsing Yi island.

 Blackspot tuskfish being sold as food while still alive in a market on Tsing Yi, the island mentioned in the text above.
 However, the fish are unlikely to be caught near the island, as the current marine environment around the island is too poor for them to live in because of urban development.